Trends

 Until late July, when Feng and I had a chance to go to London.
 Did I want to go there for a few days?
 Hell yes!
 Sure, I was almost seven months pregnant, but who cared?
 I was given the green light by my ob-gyn and we started packing.

 However, for a brief moment, I wonder about airline policies for pregnant women.
 We flew Air Canada from Ottawa to London—no issue there, Air Canada allows pregnant women to fly up to the 37th week (i.e. right until the end).
 But from London to Nantes, we flew Easyjet and its policies weren’t as lenient.
-A doctor’s certificate was required if traveling between the 28th and 35th week of pregnancy.
-And the certificate must be issued by a doctor or midwife, and must be dated within 5 days of the outbound travel date.
+A doctor’s certificate was required if travelling between the 28th and 35th weeks of pregnancy.
+And the certificate must be issued by a doctor or midwife and must be dated within 5 days of the outbound travel date.

 I was 28 weeks pregnant so technically, I should have gotten a note from my doctor.
 But I couldn’t have produced another note dated within 5 days of the trip for the trip back to London, since I didn’t have a doctor in France.

-Screw the note, thanks God for Roots hoodies—very handy to cover a baby bump.
-I stepped into the plane holding my bag in front of my belly and no one asked question.
+Screw the note, I just took my Roots hoodies, very handy to cover a baby bump.
+I stepped into the plane holding my bag in front of my belly and no one asked questions.
 Phew.
 I was barely showing anyway but I had read news about a pregnant woman thrown off an Easyjet flight because she didn’t have a note from her doctor, and I certainly didn’t want to have any problem.

 Exploring London with a seven-month-pregnant belly was a really fun experience, and being able to see my family again so far into my pregnancy was great.
 In the evening, my mother and my sister loved playing “poke the belly and make the baby kick” game!